-With over 300 million practitioners, Tai Chi is one of the most popular forms of exercise in the world.
+With over 300 million practitioners, Tai Chi (also spelled Taiji) is one of the most popular forms of exercise in the world.
 Originating in China with roots in martial arts, Qigong and traditional Chinese medicine, it has been growing in popularity in the United States.
-Tai Chi for Health's soft flowing movements and internal focus share some of the mind-body principles of Yoga, but without the need to get down on the floor or hold long uncomfortable poses.
-Don't let the gentle moves fool you; thirty minutes of tai chi burns the same number of calories as thirty minutes of brisk walking.
-Tai Chi for Health does not involve any sort of religious practice.
+Tai Chi's soft flowing movements and internal focus share some of the mind-body principles of Yoga, but without the need to get down on the floor or hold long uncomfortable poses.
+Don't let the gentle moves fool you; thirty minutes of Tai Chi burns the same number of calories as thirty minutes of brisk walking.
+Tai Chi exercise does not involve any sort of religious practice.
 Students can fit the internal mind-body focus achieved through Tai Chi to whatever spirituality they choose or concentrate solely on the physical fitness aspects of the instruction.
 Find Tai Chi classes here.
 Explore Christine's recommended Tai Chi reading list or learn about the history of Tai Chi here...
 Brief History of Tai Chi.
 Read what Christine's students are saying about her classes here.

 If you have anxiety about participating in group fitness classes, Tai Chi just might be what you are looking for.
 Tai Chi's slow, non-linear, low-impact movements make it different from most other forms of exercise.
 While it might take some adjustment to slow down and settle into its rhythm, it creates an opportunity to gently and progressively challenge the mind and body while relieving stress.
-Tai Chi for Health is a safe and effective way to build strength, balance and stamina all while having fun in a non-judgemental environment.
-It is suitable for all fitness levels, can be practiced standing or seated in a chair.
+Tai Chi classes with Christine are a safe and effective way to build strength, balance and stamina all while having fun in a non-judgemental environment.
+Her classes are suitable for all fitness levels, can be practiced standing or seated in a chair.
 Once learned, this healing exercise can be practiced almost anywhere without any need for expensive or cumbersome equipment, special attire or facilities.
 Explore the Top 10 Reasons to Try Tai Chi.